-Telehealth Tasmania expanded virtual healthcare and communications with Pexip and CommuniCloud
+How Telehealth Tasmania expanded virtual healthcare and communications

 About Telehealth Tasmania

-- The need to increase use of telehealth services due to Covid-19
+- The need to increase the use of telehealth services due to Covid-19

 - The need for secure telehealth services that protect patient privacy

-- Development of a customized telehealth solution that uses Pexip's self-hosted, on-premise video solution connect patients and providers, and streamline communications for healthcare personnel using video meeting rooms (VMRs)
+- Development of a customized telehealth solution that uses Pexip's self-hosted, on-premise video solution to connect patients and providers and streamline communications for healthcare personnel using video meeting rooms (VMRs)

 - Implementation of Microsoft Teams CVI to connect to video conferencing infrastructure

-- Interoperability between Microsoft Teams and the healthcare network's exiting video infrastructure, making video meetings easier to join
+- Interoperability between Microsoft Teams and the healthcare network's existing video infrastructure, making it easier to join video appointments and consultations

 - Highest levels of security and data privacy

-When assessing new solutions for their video communication needs, one thing that was of paramount importance for Telehealth Tasmania was having the ability to increasing capacity without needing to replace their existing video infrastructure.
-Whatever solution they chose, it had to work with their legacy systems in an effort to make this solution both scalable and cost-effective.
+When assessing new solutions for their video communication needs, one thing that was paramount for Telehealth Tasmania was increasing capacity without needing to replace their existing video infrastructure.
+Whatever video solution they chose, it had to work with their legacy systems to make this solution both scalable and cost-effective.

-Faced with a number of complex challenges, Pexip technology partner CommuniCloud worked together with Kim Ford, Clinical Program Manager at Telehealth Tasmania at her team to quickly scale up their video communication services, with the goal of ensuring that high-quality, effective video was available and delivered when needed.
+Faced with several complex challenges, Pexip technology partner CommuniCloud worked with Kim Ford, Clinical Program Manager at Telehealth Tasmania, at her team to quickly scale up their video communication services, ensuring that high-quality, effective video was available and delivered when needed.

-Since implementing a new communications solution with CommuniCloud and Pexip, Telehealth Tasmania has seen impressive benefits in helping them through the Covid-19 pandemic, and as an important part of their modern healthcare offering.
-This telehealth service now has the capacity to hold up to 250 concurrent calls between patient and consultant at any one time.
-They also have the capacity to schedule and queue up to 5,000 future consultations at any time.
+Since implementing a new communications solution with CommuniCloud and Pexip, Telehealth Tasmania has seen impressive benefits in helping them through the COVID-19 pandemic and as a vital part of their modern healthcare offering.

-Working with CommuniCloud, the department is rolling out the Pexip technology into its internal network of around 5,000 employees, making video communications more streamlined across the entire organization.
-This new approach to video has been embraced by medical staff and is now forming a critical role in many parts of Telehealth Tasmania.
+Working with CommuniCloud, the department is rolling out the Pexip technology into its internal network of around 5,000 employees, making video communications more streamlined across the organization.
+This new approach to video has been embraced by medical staff.
+It is now forming a critical role in many parts of Telehealth Tasmania.

-Learn more about Pexip's secure and flexible solutions for healthcare organizations by visiting our Pexip Health homepage.
+Learn more about Pexip's secure and flexible solutions for healthcare.